sjmckinney/node-rest-api-example/README.md

 This can be, in certain cases, a stateless authorization mechanism.
 The server's protected routes will check for a valid JWT in the Authorization header, and if it's present, the user will be allowed to access protected resources.

-A JWT is generated following successful authenication of the user in the following way
+A JWT is generated following successful authenication of the user in the following way;
 ```javascript
 if(result) {
             const token = jwt.sign({